-- Aren't all mathematical statements either clearly true or clearly false, after checking a few examples and/or doing some calculations? - Why should we prove anything at all? - Output: Note that the second secon - Why should we prove statements which appear to be intuitively obvious?
+- Aren't all mathematical statements either clearly true or clearly false, after checking a few examples and/or doing some calculations? - Why should we prove anything at all? - Mow can we be absolutely sure whether a statement is true or false? - Why should we prove statements which appear to be intuitively obvious?